ABC Jazz

-ABC Jazz (formerly Dig Jazz) is a digital radio station, available on mobile devices, DAB+ digital radio, digital TV and online.
+ABC Jazz is a digital radio station, available on mobile devices, DAB+ digital radio, digital TV and online.
 It is operated by the ABC Jazz team at the Australian Broadcasting Corporation (ABC).

 History

-ABC Jazz is a part of the Australian Broadcasting Corporation and was originally broadcast on ABC Classic FM.
+ABC Jazz is a part of the Australian Broadcasting Corporation and jazz music programs was originally broadcast on ABC Classic.
 Dig Jazz was launched as a digital only station designed to broadcast a variety of different jazz styles including bebop, acid jazz, cool jazz and contemporary styles of jazz.
 Presenters include Mal Stanley, Megan Burslem, James Valentine and Monica Trapaga.